logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 Your first-class experience doesn't end there.
 Ongoing guidance and customer support will ensure the success and ROI of your implementation.

-### 10 Year retention
+### 10 year retention of triggered rule logs

-Cloud SIEM retains security logs for 10 years.
-Those include logs of any triggered security rules.

-This extended time frame ensures that your company retains information long enough to investigate incidents without loss of critical data.
+Cloud SIEM logs a security event every time a rule triggers.
+The event log includes details of the security incident and the rule that caused it to trigger.
+These event logs are retained for 10 years.